-The Cleveland Metropark Zoo is one of my favorite places to visit, coming in only behind Disney World and the beach.
+The Cleveland Metroparks Zoo is one of my favorite places Cleveland.
 Watch the elephants at the African Elephant Crossing.
 Get up close and personal with the giraffes at the Ben Gogolick Giraffe Encounter.
-Children will love taking a ride on the Boomerang Express and the Circle of Wildlife Carousel, which features all different kinds of animals!
+Kids can take a ride on the Boomerang Express and the Circle of Wildlife Carousel, which features all different kinds of animals!
 Here, visitors can explore the African Savanna, Australia, Asia, and the Rainforest, all without leaving Cleveland!

 2. Explore the music scene at the Rock and Roll Hall of Fame.

 Do you know why the Rock and Roll Hall of Fame is located in Cleveland?

 I know… You could also Google it, but wouldn’t it be more fun to discover why in an actual visit on your family vacation in Cleveland?